JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

   - TODO - do same for all controllers i.e. remove '/' from `@GetMapping("/")` and remove trailing '/' from all http client tests
 - commit - Fixing Validation to ProductDto in product service (Validation works)

+- See `WorkLogNotes/GPTChat-Throw-exception-on-bean-validation.md` for notes on how to throw exception on bean validation
+- commit - add notes on how to throw exception on bean validation

 ## Fix @GetMapping("/") in all controllers
 - remove '/' from `@GetMapping("/")` in all controllers
 - trailing '/' from `String storeInventoryUrl = String.format("http://%s:8765/inventory", hostnameurl);` in Eclient2ServiceRestTemplateImpl: